-Emily Cavender enters her second season as the Equestrian Coach.
+Emily Cavender enters her third season as the Equestrian Coach.

 Cavender, in her first season at the helm in 2018, saw one student-athlete, Margaret Dupree, qualify for the IHSA Zone Championships.
 On the academic side, six student-athletes were named to the IHSA All-Academic Team.